BASEBALL CARDS THRIFT STORE

 Don’t just head straight for the toys, games, or memorabilia sections where cards might normally be located.
 Thrift stores often missorted or mislabeled donated items end up in odd areas of the store.
 Check near books, especially in the children’s section where card collecting activity happened.
 Lift flaps and gently rummage through boxes of unsorted donations for plastic storage bins or stacks of cards wrapped in rubber bands.
 Lifting furniture or rummaging in shelves may reveal stashed away finds.
 Thoroughly search all areas of stores.

-Read also: 1991 TOPPS BASEBALL CARDS VALUE FULL SET
+Read also: BASEBALL TOBACCO CARDS FOR SALE

 Inspect Boxes of Loose Cards